Own multiple properties? How to simplify your real estate investments before retirement

 1. Hire professional help

-Many real estate investors start with one or two residential properties and then eventually find themselves in their 60s or 70s with a portfolio of property investments, says Cliff Hockley, president and principal broker of Bluestone and Hockley, a real estate management firm in Portland, Ore.
+Many real estate investors start with one or two residential properties and then eventually find themselves in their 60s or 70s with a portfolio of property investments.

-“There are several ways to simplify your investments as you prepare to retire, but I always recommend that at least by your early 60s, you should be talking to your kids about whether they have an interest in partnering with you to manage the properties,” says Hockley.
-“If not, you can look into hiring a property manager for each place or an asset manager to oversee your whole portfolio.”
+“There are several ways to simplify your investments as you prepare to retire, but I always recommend that at least by your early 60s, you should be talking to your kids about whether they have an interest in partnering with you to manage the properties,” Deutz says.

-“Most people say they want to wait until they are 80 to sell their property, but often they have hired someone to manage their properties, or own property that essentially runs itself and just generates automatic monthly rent checks,” says Deutz.
+“Clients often want to wait until they are 80 to sell their property, so it works well for them to hire someone to manage their properties, or to own property that essentially runs itself and just generates automatic monthly rent checks,” Deutz says.

 2. Simplify by selling

-While selling your real estate investments and investing the profits elsewhere may seem like the easy way out of landlord duties, Deutz warns that divesting yourself of property must be handled with caution.
+While selling your real estate investments and investing the profits elsewhere may seem like the easy option, Deutz warns that divesting yourself of property must be handled with caution.

 “You have to be careful of the timing and the tax consequences of selling,” he says.

-Investors should evaluate their portfolio so they have the appropriate diversification of locations and property types.
+Investors should evaluate their portfolios to see that they have the appropriate diversification of locations and property types.

 “You need to decide which properties to sell while you’re in your 60s, and which properties generate the most income that you could use when you’re fully retired,” he says.

-He adds that some investors need to reduce their exposure to real estate if their portfolio is heavily invested in property, yet still consider cash flow.
+Deutz adds that while some investors may need to reduce their exposure to real estate if their portfolio is heavily invested in property, they still need to consider cash flow.

-“You need to think about where your cash flow is coming from in retirement, such as investment income, pension payouts, IRA or 401(k) distributions, annuities or rental income,” says Deutz.
+“You need to think about where your income is coming from in retirement, such as investment income, pension payouts, IRA or 401(k) distributions, annuities or rental income,” Deutz says.
 “You can weave all that together to decide when or whether to segue out of real estate.”

 3. Create an LLC

-Pre-retirees who decide to keep their property—but want to build in protection for their heirs and their investment portfolio—can choose between a Limited Liability Corporation (LLC) or a Family Limited Partnership.
-Deutz says most people opt for an LLC but the decision depends on state laws, local customs and attorney preferences.
+Pre-retirees who decide to keep their property—but want to build in protection for their heirs and their investment portfolio—can choose between a Limited Liability Corporation (LLC) or a Family Limited Partnership (FLP).
+Deutz says most people opt for an LLC, but the decision depends on state laws, local customs and attorney preferences.

-“We worked with an 80-year-old woman who owns property in Georgia, South Carolina, North Carolina, Florida and Texas,” says Deutz.
-“It made the most sense to create an LLC for each of her properties in order to avoid probate in each state.”
+“We worked with an 80-year-old woman who owns property in Georgia, South Carolina, North Carolina, Florida and Texas,” Deutz says.
+“In her situation, it made the most sense to create an LLC for each of her properties in order to avoid probate in each state.”

 Retirement planning and estate planning are closely linked.
 Deutz says some families who think they are making decisions to simplify their investments around this time actually make them more complicated.

-“Some people think it’s a good idea to go to the courthouse and transfer the deed to each property they own to their kids,” says Deutz.
+“Some people think it’s a good idea to go to the courthouse and transfer the deed to each property they own to their kids,” Deutz says.
 While it’s easy to re-register your assets, this can actually have unintended consequences and possibly lead to future family disputes.

 That’s why many families opt for an LLC, which provides shares so that each family member owns an interest in the LLC rather than an individual property, Deutz explains, adding that an LLC also provides better protection for your assets since the properties are owned by the LLC and not by individuals.

-Another benefit of an LLC is that you can transfer shares among family members while the original owners are alive and after they pass away, says Deutz.
+Another benefit of an LLC is that you can transfer shares among family members while the original owners are alive and after they pass away, Deutz says.

 “The main thing to consider during your retirement planning is whether your objective is to sell your property and move into retirement without the necessity of hands-on involvement, or to leverage your property as part of your investment pool after retirement,” Deutz says.

-If you’re uncertain which strategy is best for you, a wealth advisor and an attorney can help you restructure your property portfolio to suit your needs.
+If you’re uncertain which strategy is best for you, your financial advisor and attorney can help you restructure your property portfolio to suit your needs.

 Let’s connect